zhenyuanlu/zhenyuanlu.github.io/_posts/2023-09-05-rlWorkshop.md

 ---

-## Talks, School of Medicine, University of Washington, Seattle
+## Intro to AI, and Representation Learning

-### Intro to AI, and Representation Learning
+### Talk, School of Medicine, University of Washington, Seattle.
+Sep 5th, 2023
 <p>
 This presentation dive into the application of AI, progressing from conventional machine learning techniques to the more advanced representation learning.
 As the intricate nature of biological data demands sophisticated analytical tools, the gist points of this talk illustrating how representation learning can be adeptly applied to RNA-seq analysis, offering a glimpse into the potential of AI in unraveling complex biological narratives.
 </p>